cauerast/BotWhatsapp/README.md

 # WhatsApp Group Monitor & n8n Integration Bot

-A Node.js project that connects to WhatsApp Web via Baileys, monitors messages from a specific user in a specific group, and forwards them to an n8n webhook.
-The project also includes routes for listing all groups and running the bot in different modes.
+This Node.js project utilizes the **Baileys** library to monitor messages from a specific user within a group and forward them automatically to an automation workflow in **n8n**.

+This version is optimized for server environments (VPS) and Docker containers, fixing common connection failures and ensuring session persistence.

+## Features

+- **Auto-Version Patch:** Automatically detects the latest WhatsApp Web version to prevent the `405 Method Not Allowed` error.
+- **Browser Spoofing:** Updated browser headers to reduce the risk of IP banning in Data Centers.
+- **Robust Persistence:** Engineered for Docker volumes, eliminating the need for frequent QR Code rescanning.

+---

 ------------------------------------------------------------
 FEATURES